oxyg3nium/oxyg3nium/.autodoc/docs/markdown/app/src/main/scala/org/alephium/app/Documentation.md

 The `openAPI` object is generated using the `toOpenAPI` method from the `OpenAPIDocsInterpreter` trait.
 This method takes a list of endpoints, the title of the API, and the version of the API as parameters, and returns an `OpenAPI` object that represents the OpenAPI specification for the API.
 The `openAPI` object is then modified to include the servers that were generated earlier.

-Overall, the `Documentation` trait provides a convenient way to generate documentation for the Alephium API using the OpenAPI specification.
+Overall, the `Documentation` trait provides a convenient way to generate documentation for the Oxyg3nium API using the OpenAPI specification.
 It defines the endpoints for the API, generates the OpenAPI specification, and includes information about the servers that can be used to access the API.
 ## Questions:
  1. What is the purpose of this code?

-    This code defines a trait called `Documentation` which extends `Endpoints` and `OpenAPIDocsInterpreter` and provides a list of endpoints and servers for the Alephium API documentation.
+    This code defines a trait called `Documentation` which extends `Endpoints` and `OpenAPIDocsInterpreter` and provides a list of endpoints and servers for the Oxyg3nium API documentation.

 2. What is the license for this code?